lwang-astro/PeTar/README.md

 These detected escapers will be stored in the post-generated escape files: data.esc_single and data.esc_binary.
 Be careful that these escapers are not removed from the post-generated snapshot files: data.[index].single and data.[index].binary.

+For the Lagrangian properties, 'data.lagr' include the radius, average mass, number of objects, different components of velocity and dispersions within different Lagrangian radii.
+The mass fraction of Lagrangian radii is 0.1, 0.3, 0.5, 0.7, 0.9 in default.
+The property of core radius is added at the last.
+There is an option in _petar.data.process_ to define an arbitrary set of mass function.
+When stellar evolution (e.g. BSE/MOBSE) is used, an additional option `--add-star-type` can be used to calculate the Lagrangian properties for specific type of stars.
+See `petar.data.process -h` for details.
+When `--add-star-type` is used, the reading function should has the consistent keyword arguments.
+The example to read 'data.lagr' is shown in [Reading Lagrangian data](#reading-lagrangian-data).

+When `--calc-energy` is used, the potential energy, external potential energy and virial ratio for each Lagrangian radii are calculated.
+But be careful when the external potential is used, the virial radio may not be properly estimated when the stellar system has no well defined center (disrrupted phase).

 #### Movie generator
 The _petar.movie_ is a covenient tool to generate a movie from the snapshot files.